top of page

 I noticed that you serve as Vice-president, a board member and a managing director, how do you effectively manage your time while also leading your own business?

-I get to primarily focus on Usekase about 70-80% of my time.
+I get to primarily focus on UseKase about 70-80% of my time.
 For me, it’s not a problem to juggle things around.
 I work on the go, everything is set up for me to be able to travel and work from wherever I am and I trust my team.

 What are the top 3 tools you use that are essential to this lifestyle?